 To reinforce this, sales did slow in the second half of 2018.
 This is partly due to cooling measures that were introduced, as private rental sales fell by 10.6% at the close of 2018.
 Economic uncertainty in the US is likely to continue to affect the property sector, with many developers reassessing future development plans.

 Overall, industrial investment sales fell 16.9% in 2018, which occupied 11.3% of total investment sales.
-Although this figure seems substantial, the industrial performance was mixed, and varied hugely based on the type of factory and location of the industry.
+Although this figure seems substantial, the industrial performance was mixed and varied largely based on the type of factory and location of the industry.

-Over the next four years, over 2 million square metres is estimated to become available.
-However, over 65% of this is owner-occupied, comprising single user industrial developments.
+Over the next four years, over 2 million square meters are estimated to become available.
+However, over 65% of this is owner-occupied, comprising single-user industrial developments.

 Rental yields stayed at about the same level by the close of 2018.
 Forecasts predict that rental growth will remain stable going into 2019, as retailers adapt to the on-going presence of e-commerce and consumers’ changing preferences.